Date posted: October 20, 2015

 Date posted: May 28, 2015

-Join us on Friday, May 29th from 10am to 12 pm on the South Lawn of Los Angeles City Hall to recognize World No Tobacco Day 2015 and draw attention to tobacco prevention among youth!
+Join us on Friday, May 29th from 10am to NOON on the South Lawn of Los Angeles City Hall to recognize World No Tobacco Day 2015 and draw attention to tobacco prevention among youth!

 The students from Community Health Advocates School at Augustus Hawkins High School will present, in full Flavee regalia, The Truth About Flavor, shining a particular light on the use of flavored and mentholated products among teens.
 The myth-buster videos will screen and we’ll have an interactive photo booth assembled for attendees to get into costume too.
 Project partner Legacy will be there, as will many other great organizations.

 Come by to share your support for these great students, their fantastic work, and the larger cause of preventing youth tobacco use in LA.